amirrezasalimi/collabjs/README.md

 #### Hooks and APIs

-ColabJS provides various hooks and APIs to interact with your real-time data:
+CollabJS provides various hooks and APIs to interact with your real-time data:

 - `useRoom`: Access room information, Yjs doc instance, and more.
 - `useStorage`: Store real-time data and access it, triggering component re-renders on updates.